 A nascent nut in a large green shell then forms on the stem where the flower was.

-The fruit, and its nut, take two to three months to fully mature.
+The fruit, and its nut, take two to three months to fully mature

-The fruit can be harvested and used for many fruit products, though it must be used quickly -- it begins to ferment after 24 hours, which is why you won’t see many being shipped for sale abroad.
+The fruit can be harvested and used for many fruit products such as juice and jams, though it must be used quickly — it begins to ferment after 24 hours, which is why you won’t see many being shipped for sale abroad.
 Its tender skin also makes it difficult to ship.